 - 'Notification Email Address' means the email address(es) designated by the Customer in the Admin Console.

-- 'Order Term' means the period of time starting on the Services Start Date for the Services and continuing for the period indicated on the Order Form unless terminated in accordance with this Agreement.
+- 'Order Term' means the period of time starting on the Services Start Date or the renewal date (as applicable) and continuing for the period indicated on the Order Form unless terminated in accordance with this Agreement.
 If no Order Form applies to the Services, the initial Order Term is the term that begins on the Effective Date and continues for 12 months.

 - 'Other Services' means the then-current 'Other Services' as described in the Services Summary, excluding any Third-Party Offerings.

-- 'Prices' means the then-current applicable prices for the Services described at https://workspace.google.com/intl/en/pricing.html, unless otherwise agreed in an addendum or Order Form.
+- 'Prices' means the then-current applicable prices for the Services described at https://workspace.google.com/intl/en/pricing.html (incorporated into the Agreement by this reference), unless otherwise agreed in an addendum or Order Form.
 Prices do not include Taxes.

 - 'Reseller' means, if applicable, the authorised unaffiliated third-party reseller that sells or supplies the Services to the Customer.

 - 'Reseller Agreement' means, if applicable, the separate agreement between the Customer and the Reseller regarding the Services.
 The Reseller Agreement is independent of and outside the scope of this Agreement.

 - 'Reseller Fees' means the fees (if any) for Services used or ordered by the Customer as agreed in a Reseller Agreement, plus any applicable Taxes.